0xPolygonMiden/miden-base/bin/proving-service/README.md

 You can customize the proxy service by setting environment variables.
 Possible customizations can be found by running `miden-proving-service start-proxy --help`.

 An example `.env` file is provided in the crate's root directory.
-To use the variables from a file, in any `Unix-like` operating systems, you can run `source <your-file>`
+To use the variables from a file in any Unix-like operating system, you can run source <your-file>.

 At the moment, when a worker added to the proxy stops working and can not connect to it for a request, the connection is marked as retriable meaning that the proxy will try reaching another worker.
 The number of retries is configurable via the `MPS_MAX_RETRIES_PER_REQUEST` environmental variable.